wbamberg/idl-reference/docs/nsINavBookmarksService.md

 Inserts a child bookmark into the given folder.

- @param aParentId
-        The id of the parent folder
- @param aURI
-        The URI to insert
- @param aIndex
-        The index to insert at, or DEFAULT_INDEX to append
- @param aTitle
-        The title for the new bookmark
- @param [optional] aGuid
-        The GUID to be set for the new item.
-If not set, a new GUID is
-        generated.
-Unless you've a very sound reason, such as an undo
-        manager implementation, do not pass this argument.
- @return The ID of the newly-created bookmark.

  @note aTitle will be truncated to TITLE_LENGTH_MAX and
        aURI will be truncated to URI_LENGTH_MAX.